cosmos/cosmos-sdk/UPGRADING.md

 #### `x/consensus`

-Introducing a new module to handle consensus parameters from tendermint.
-For migration it is required to add specific migrations for the module.
+Introducing a new `x/consensus` module to handle managing Tendermint consensus parameters.
+For migration it is required to call a specific migration to migrate existing parameters from the deprecated `x/params` to `x/consensus` module.
+App developers should ensure to call `baseapp.MigrateParams` in their upgrade handler.

+Example:

 ```go
 func (app SimApp) RegisterUpgradeHandlers() {